Online Continual Adaptation with Active Self-Training: Missing Proofs

 \subsection{Pseudolabel Errors}

 In this subsection, we analyze the pseudolabel errors for the OSAMD algorithm.
-We will first present some useful lemmas, then provide the proof of the separable case, where the data distribution can be correctly classified within a margin (i.e., $\alpha^* = 0$ in Assumption~\ref{amp:separable}).
+We will first present some useful lemmas, then provide the proof of the separable case, where the data distribution can be correctly classified within a margin (i.e., $\alpha^* = 0$ in Assumption~2).
 Finally, we generalize it to the non-separable case.
+Here we generalize the proof in \citet{lu2016online,cesa2006worst} to non-stationary cases with mirror descent.

 We first introduce the lemma on the property of Bregman divergence. \begin{lemma}[\citet{beck2003mirror}] Let $\mathcal{K}$ be a convex set in a Banach space $\mathcal{B},$ and regularizer $\mathcal{R}: \mathcal{K} \mapsto \mathbb{R}$ be a convex function, and let $D_{\mathcal{R}}(\cdot, \cdot)$ be the Bregman divergence induced by $\mathcal{R}$.
 Then, any update of the form